shinydolphin/sailingwiththegods/README.md

   * Click Refresh OAuth Token
   * Authenticate Github in the browser
 * Clone the Repo
-  * Make your own fork of the repository on the GitHub website
+  * [Make your own fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the repository on the GitHub website
   * Click the Clone button
   * Copy paste the fork's HTTPS url into the URL field on the Clone screen
   * Choose manager-core on the popup that appear, and choose "Always use this"
   * If you get errors cloning the submodule, try going to Repository -> Respository Settings and double click your remote, and make sure Remote Account is your Github, not Generic
-* Add Upstream Repo to your repository
+* Add the kddressel repo as upstream remote
   * Click Repository -> Repository Settings
   * Click Add
   * Type "upstream" as the remote name, and paste https://github.com/kddressel/sailingwiththegods.git in as the URL, change to your github account for remote account and click OK